 E-scooter competition from Estonia

 Lime, Tier, Voi and Spin - these are just some of the names of the start-ups offering e-scooters in Germany.
-Now they are getting a new competitor: The start-up Bolt from Estonia is launching its service in nine cities today.
+Now they have a new competitor: The start-up Bolt from Estonia is launching its service in nine cities today.

 Newsletter